-King County and thirteen cities — Bellevue, Burien, Issaquah, Kirkland, Mercer Island, Normandy Park, Redmond, Renton, Sammamish, Seattle, Shoreline, Snoqualmie, and Tukwila — are collaborating through the King County-Cities Climate Collaboration (K4C) to coordinate and enhance the effectiveness of local government climate and sustainability action.
+King County and sixteen partners — Bellevue, Burien, Issaquah, Kenmore, Kent, Kirkland, Mercer Island, Normandy Park, Port of Seattle, Redmond, Renton, Sammamish, Seattle, Shoreline, Snoqualmie, and Tukwila — are collaborating through the King County-Cities Climate Collaboration (K4C) to coordinate and enhance the effectiveness of local government climate and sustainability action.

 Through the King County-Cities Climate Collaboration (K4C), county and city staff are partnering on:

 - Outreach – to develop, refine, and utilize messaging and tools for climate change outreach to engage decision makers, other cities, and the general public

 - Coordination – to adopt consistent standards, benchmarks, strategies, and overall goals related to responding to climate change

 - Solutions – to share local success stories, challenges, data and products that support and enhance climate mitigation efforts by all partners

 - Funding and resources – to secure grant funding and other shared resource opportunities to support climate related projects and programs

 All King County cities are encouraged to join into this effort, which is supporting and enhancing projects and programs in focus areas such as green building, using and producing renewable energy, sustainability outreach and education, and alternative transportation.

 Elected Officials from King County and many cities gather after a K4C Elected Official Summit